Refugee-Pal/Refugee-Pal/logbook.md

 ### Starting testing

 Antony: Margarita replied to my email and I met with her at DIVERSEcity.
 We decided to first look over the app together.
 After that, we could test the app with case workers, who are social workers that work with refugees, refer them to services and help them get settled.
 Hopefully after that, we could start to test the app with refugees and get a wider range of feedback and testing results.
 This time, I actually had a lot of time to test the app, so I could take my time with gathering feedback and making improvements.
 However, I still had more work to do to refine the app, an unexpected amount.
 I decided to go through every single possible user process to try and catch all the bugs.
+She also gave me some feedback and suggested that I change the login for Refugee Pal from using email to using phone numbers, which would make it more intuitive.

 ### Additional fixes to translations